learnbin.net nav logo

 Thermal methods

 Thermal methods are widely used in the food industry.
 Here, wet, or dry heat is used to destroy microorganisms.
 Heat causes to denaturation of macromolecules of microorganisms.
-The biggest advantage of thermal methods is it is an inexpensive methods.
+The biggest advantage of thermal methods is it is an inexpensive method.
 However, the heat may cause deterioration or it causes the quality loss of certain foods.
 Fresh food like fruits and vegetables cannot be sterilized by thermal methods.

 Uses of thermal sterilization methods